 John has based the majority of his career in Sales & Marketing and has worked in the publishing and manufacturing sectors as well as running his own business for over a decade.
 His passion for angling and the environment led to a career switch and he began working for the Trust running our Regional Fisheries forums right round the country back in 2013.
 He passionately believes that angling is a key way to connect people to the environment and that it leads naturally to a better understanding of our freshwater and saltwater ecosystems and a passion to protect our rivers, lakes and oceans.

-Steve joined us in Spring 2022 following 26 years working on Angling Times and its sister publications, latterly as the group’s longest-serving Editor-in-Chief.
+Steve joined the Angling Trust in Spring 2022 following 26 years working on the Angling Times and its sister publications, latterly as the group’s longest-serving Editor-in-Chief.

 His passion for match fishing started at in the late 1970s as a schoolboy and he competed in both junior and adult open matches and Winter Leagues on his favourite venue, the River Dee around Chester.